An Algebraic Generalization of the Ramanujan Sum: Our Generalization and its Properties

 Our generalization introduces finite trigonometric sums subject to a coprime condition, which were recently proposed as analogues to the Ramanujan sum in \cite{bruce}.
 This extension not only enriches the theoretical framework but also opens new avenues for practical applications in related fields.

-We have two types of sums: when \( b = 0 \), the sums are direct sums, while for \( b = 1 \), the sums are analogues to the Ramanujan sum under a coprime condition.
+We have two types of sums: when \( b = 0 \), the sums are direct sums, while for \( b = 1 \), the sums are analogues of the Ramanujan sum under a coprime condition.
 The two sums are

 where $\alpha = e^{2\pi i/k}$.
 By Lemma \ref{lem_freq_1} we can write

 where $\alpha$ is a primitive $k^{th}$ root of unity.
 Thus, the two types of sums are connected with the Dirichlet convolution.

 \begin{prop}